 POPULATION: Approximately 3.5 million

-One of the American Woodcock’s more colorful folk names is “timberdoodle,” probably for the bird’s forest-edge haunts, erratic, zigzag flight, and twittering call notes.
-These plump little birds are technically shorebirds, though they’re found far from any beach.
-Like the Spruce Grouse, they are beautifully camouflaged to match the forest floor, in varying tones and patterns of brown, black, buff, and gray.
+One of the American Woodcock's more colorful folk names is “timberdoodle,” probably for the bird's forest-edge haunts, erratic flight, and twittering call notes.
+These plump little birds are technically shorebirds like the Red Knot and Dunlin, though they're found far from any beach.

-American Woodcocks share their second-growth habitat with the Golden-winged Warbler and benefit from conservation measures designed for that bird.
-Rarely seen, the woodcock spends most of its time hidden in fields and forests, where it probes for earthworms with a flexible-tipped bill that can reach worms more than two inches underground.
-Its large eyes are positioned high and near the back of the skull, an adaptation that enables the bird to keep watch for danger while probing for food.
+Rarely seen, this species spends most of its time hidden in fields and forests, where it probes for earthworms with a flexible-tipped bill that can reach worms more than two inches underground.
+Its large eyes are positioned high and near the back of the skull, an adaptation that enables the bird to watch for danger while probing for food.

 See a woodcock hen's camouflage as she sits on her nest.

 On late winter and early spring evenings, male woodcocks perform conspicuous displays, dubbed “sky dances” by naturalist Aldo Leopold.
 A male begins by giving a buzzy, nasal peent call, turning in a tight circle while calling to broadcast to all nearby females.

 Then he suddenly launches into the air, circling higher and higher until almost invisible, wings making a distinctive chittering sound all the while.
 At the apex of his display flight (200–350 feet), the male woodcock switches to a series of high-pitched chirps, then tumbles back to earth in a steep dive, where he begins his display anew.